TareKelKhateb/ApartmentRentPrediction/README.md

 ## Results

 - Mean Squared Error and R² score for each model were computed.
-- Random Forest model achieved the best performance with the lowest MSE and highest R² score.
+- Random Forest model achieved the best performance with r2 score =  0.8153804815014472

 ## Files